hexpm/hexpm/web/templates/policy/privacy.html.md

 ### User information

-For registered users their username, email address, full name and cryptographically hashed password is stored and is required to be provided by users.
-Other profile information may be stored of the user if the user chooses to provide it.
+For registered users their username, email address, and cryptographically hashed password is stored and is required to be provided by users.
+In addition to this profile information, such as user's full name and social media handles, may be stored of the user if the user chooses to provide it.

-Profile information is public and accessible to anyone including the user's username, full name and email address with the ability to opt-out of showing the full name and email address.
+Profile information is public and accessible to anyone including the user's username, email address, and full name with the ability to opt-out of showing the email address and full name.
 Packages owned and published by the user is also public.
+No other information, including the user's password, is public and will not be shared with other parties.

 ### Disclosure